 Students in Years 7 and 8 study mandatory Technology.

-The college offers Technology elective courses in Years 9-10:
+The College offers Technology elective courses in Stage 5 (Years 9 and 10):

 - Textiles and Design

 - Graphics Technology

 - Industrial Technology